safesoftware/FMETraining/ServerAdmin3Security/Exercise2_ConfiguringActiveDirectoryLDAP.md

 <br>**4) Configure User Permissions**
 <br>After the Active Directory user is imported to FME Server, you must configure the permissions.

-Select Security &gt; **Users** under the Admin heading on the left sidebar of the FME Server Web User Interface.
+Select Security &gt; **Users** under the Admin heading on the left sidebar of the FME Server web interface.
 Click on the **Miss Vector** user that was just created to open the Edit User page.

 Click in the text box area for **Assigned Security Roles** and select **fmeauthor**.
 Notice all the inherited permissions from the fmeauthor Role that are now selected.